EU 'extremely concerned' over Bolivia vote | DW | 22.10.2019

 "Recent incidents need to be investigated and we furthermore call on all parties to refrain from violence," the statement read.

-Bolivia's opposition has accused government officials of aiding Morales in avoiding a runoff battle by manipulating the election's results.
+Bolivia's opposition has accused government officials of aiding Morales in avoiding a runoff battle by manipulating the election results.

 Morales, on the other hand, has claimed an outright victory since late Sunday, when he told supporters that outstanding votes would count in his favor to clear the threshold.